shubham9411/blog/_posts/2014-05-21-setting-up-amazon-rds-as-a-slave-to-a-self-managed-mysql-server.md

     CALL mysql.rds_reset_external_master;

-That's it.
+That’s it.
 Now point your applications to the RDS instance and take your site live.

-*Note:*
+**Note:**

 For your RDS to work as a slave, it needs permissions to connect to port 3306 of your current master.
 Make sure you open this port for the RDS instance.

 You can run the following command to find out the ip address of your rds instance

     ping -c rdsname.cpesx66wwe7y.ap-southeast-1.rds.amazonaws.com